hanwenguo/notty/README.md

 This is a working example for taking notes in the spirit of [Forester](https://www.forester-notes.org/index/index.xml) in [Typst](https://github.com/typst/typst).

+For a more detailed document, see this [online demo](https://hanwenguo.github.io/notty/20250619T223048.html).

 ## Usage

 You need to have [Typst](https://github.com/typst/typst) and [uv](https://docs.astral.sh/uv/) and [rg](https://github.com/BurntSushi/ripgrep) installed.